Sindhukota16/devops-webapp-pipeline/README.md

-My first DevOps project - learning CI/CD with Docker and GitHub Actions
+DevOps practice project for Beginners - learning CI/CD with Docker and GitHub Actions